Elizabeth Wetherill (1713-1799?) and Edward Peterson (1714?-1783).

 I’ve not found a burial in Norwich for her but an Elizabeth Peterson was buried in Great Yarmouth on 21 February 1799, supposedly aged 80.
 It’s possible then that she wanted to be laid to rest with family back in the town of her birth.

-• Margaret Peterson (1750-????).
-Margaret was born in Norwich and was probably single at the time her uncle William wrote his will in 1783 as she was still referred to by her birth name, with no mention of a husband.
+- Margaret Peterson (1750-????).
+Margaret was baptised in Norwich and was single at the time her uncle William Wetherill wrote his will in 1783 as she was still referred to by her birth name, with no mention of a husband.
 What happened to her is unknown.

-• Mary Peterson (1753-????).
-Also born in Norwich, I’ve not been able to trace her with any confidence.
-I suspect she died young as she’s not mentioned in her Uncle William’s will dated 1783.
+- Mary Peterson (1753-????).
+Also baptised in Norwich, I’ve not been able to trace her with any confidence but she was mentioned in her Uncle William’s will dated 1783.

-• John Peterson (1761-????).
-John married Sarah Crane Clover in Norwich in 1787 and appears to have taken over the family business and property in Goat Lane.
-An advert in the Norfolk Chronicle of 15 October 1791 stated: “Now selling off considerably under prime cost, at Mr Peterson’s shop in the Goat Lane… all his stock in trade consisting of a great variety of new and good second-hand cloaths…” It also noted that the house and shop were to let.
+- John Peterson (1761-????).
+John was baptised in Norwich and married Sarah Crane Clover in Norwich in 1787.
 He was a beneficiary of his Uncle William’s will written in 1783.
-They were baptising their children in Norwich in the 1790s but what happened to them all is a mystery.
+He was involved with the family business and property in Goat Lane, Norwich.
+An advert in the Norfolk Chronicle of 15 October 1791 suggested closure, and stated: “Now selling off considerably under prime cost, at Mr Peterson’s shop in the Goat Lane… all his stock in trade consisting of a great variety of new and good second-hand cloaths…” It also noted that the house and shop were to let.
+John and Sarah baptised their children in Norwich in the 1790s.
+Sarah was buried at St Gregory’s in June 1816 with various other Clover family members but was a resident of Heigham at the time and married, so John was still alive.
+When he died is unknown.